-Data rollover is also available — meaning you can save any unused data to use on your next recharge, but this feature only applies to $30, $40, and $50 recharges.
+Data rollover is also available — meaning you can save any unused data to use on your next recharge, but this feature only applies to $30 and above recharges as well.
 Moreover, there are two Boost Add-ons ($5 and $15) you can use to purchase extras that are not included in your recharge, like calls to non-standard numbers.
 An active recharge between $10 and $50 is required to use Add-on.

 Is it a bad thing?
 Absolutely not.
 Remember, you’re getting access to the Telstra network here, without a contract and with unlimited calls.
-The $40 Boost plan actually outdoes Telstra’s own contract plan at the same price point, for example.
-It has the same data inclusion (though Telstra often includes bonus data) and unlimited calls, not to mention unlimited international calls to 15 countries.
+The $40 Boost plan actually outdoes Telstra’s own contract plan at roughly the same price point, for example.
+It has higher data inclusion (though Telstra often includes bonus data) and unlimited calls, not to mention unlimited international calls to 15 countries.

 For the time being, there aren’t any dedicated Boost data plans, but we’d love to see them do something in that department for tablet and laptop users in the future.